bscofield/when-i-run-things/technology.md

 * We only hire people who care about quality.
 If the build breaks, there should be a race to fix it *because everyone wants it green*.
 * We don't have to test everything, but you should be able to make a convincing argument to your peers when you don't.
 * Clarity is important.
 Code should be regularly reviewed by devs who don't know anything about it.
+* We have and run integration tests across all systems.
+* QA is everyone's job.

 ## Languages and frameworks